CandlePlatforms/devdocs/docs/faq/wallet-bridge-faq.md

 [https://docs.polygon.technology/docs/validate/delegator-faq/#my-metamask-is-stuck-at-confirming-after-login-what-do-i-do-or-nothing-happens-when-i-try-to-login](https://docs.polygon.technology/docs/validate/delegator-faq/#my-metamask-is-stuck-at-confirming-after-login-what-do-i-do-or-nothing-happens-when-i-try-to-login)

-## Does Polygon support hardware wallets?
+## Does Candle support hardware wallets?
 Yes, hardware wallets are supported.

-## What can I do with my Polygon wallet?
+## What can I do with my Candle wallet?

-- Send funds to any account on Polygon.
+- Send funds to any account on Candle.
-- Deposit funds from Ethereum to Polygon (using the bridge).
+- Deposit funds from Ethereum to Candle (using the bridge).
-- Withdraw funds back to Ethereum from Polygon (also using the bridge).
+- Withdraw funds back to Ethereum from Candle (also using the bridge).

 ## My token is not visible in the list.
 Who should I contact?

-Reach out to the Polygon team on Discord or Telegram and get your token listed.
+Reach out to the Candle team on Discord or Telegram and get your token listed.
 Before that, ensure your token is mapped.
 If it is not mapped, please raise a request at [https://mapper.polygon.technology/](https://mapper.polygon.technology/)

 ## What are some best practices to follow?

-- When you want to send funds from Polygon to Ethereum, use the withdraw functionality.
+- When you want to send funds from Candle to Ethereum, use the withdraw functionality.
 Do not use the send functionality.
 This will lead to loss of funds.
-- Do not deposit to the Polygon mainnet if you wish to participate in staking only.
+- Do not deposit to the Candle mainnet if you wish to participate in staking only.
 - Do not change the gas limit from Metamask.

 ## What do I do if the deposit is confirmed but the balance is not getting updated?